entropic-dev/ds/ARCHITECTURE.md

 This document gives a super-high-level view of the various components of `ds`, the Entropic CLI.

-It is, right now, only an initial sketch at an architectural design of the overall application, and is split into two halves: `ds`, the Rust client with the bulk of the package management logic; and `dstopic`, the Node script runner that takes advantage of the work `ds` does to provide a bunch of nice features.
+It is, right now, only an initial sketch at an architectural design of the overall application, and is split into two halves: `ds`, the Rust client with the bulk of the package management logic; and `dstopic`, the Node wrapper that takes advantage of the work `ds` does to provide a bunch of nice features.

 ## ds